sdiehl/wiwinwlh/tutorial.md

   lift xs = do { xs' <- mapM lift xs; return (ListE xs') }
 ```

-In many cases ( not all ) Template Haskell can be used interactivly to explore hte AST form of various Haskell
+In many cases Template Haskell can be used interactively to explore the AST form of various Haskell syntax.
-syntax.

 ```haskell
 λ: runQ [e| \x -> x |]